yardventure/php-coding-challenge/README.md

 do it all in-memory.

 # The task
- - Fork this repository to your own GitHub account, create a new branch and do all your changes on this branch.
-When you are done please pull request your changes into master (**Without merging!**) so we can review the pull request.
  - You can create or add any additional tests you may require, but please do not modify any of the existing tests as these should all ideally pass at the end of the exercise.